SOFIE-project/Provisioning-and-Discovery/README.md

 ## Description

-The goal of SOFIE provisioning and discovery component is 1) to provision the IoT device to a working state with the platform and 2) to enable the discovery of new IoT resources along with their related metadata.
+The goal of SOFIE provisioning and discovery component is 1) to provision the IoT device to a working state with the IoT platform and 2) to enable the discovery of new IoT resources along with their related metadata.
 Using this functionality, it is possible to decentralise the process of making new resources available to systems utilising the SOFIE framework.
-This component works along with SOFIE semantic representation component to provide meta-data for the IoT devices.
+This component works along with SOFIE [Semantic Representation](https://github.com/SOFIE-project/Semantic-Representation) component to provide meta-data for the IoT devices.

 Examples of how P&D component can be utilised include:

-- [IoT Beacon discovery and provisioning](/doc/example-game.md) example discovers new IoT devices usable for expanding the game world and automatically adds them to the resource database, while the provisioning interface updates the IoT device with required configurations to work with the platform.
+- [IoT Beacon discovery and provisioning](/doc/example-game.md) example discovers new IoT devices usable for expanding the game world and automatically adds them to the resource database, while the provisioning interface updates the IoT device with required configurations to work with the Mobile gaming pilot.

 - [SMAUG Locker](/doc/import_component.md) example uses discovery interface to advertise specific Unique ID to discover locker nearby.